githubmutt/pcc197-crud_nodejs/README.md

 Directions  <p>

 Create directory crud <br>
-inside crud, the directories server and client
+inside crud, create the directories server and client

-create crud
+create crud.
 create crud/server

 create crud/client

 Create a React initial application

 ( cd into the client directory and issue the command )

 npx create-react-app .

 In the client directory, install axios and cors

 npm install axios
 npm install cors

-in the server directory, issue the command commands to install dependencies npm init (answer yes to all questions) npm install express npm instaal body-parser npm install nodemon npm install mysql
+in the server directory, issue the command commands to install dependencies npm init (answer yes to all questions) npm install express npm instaal body-parser npm install nodemon
+npm install mysql

-Create the database crud and member table mysql -uroot -ppassword           (your root password ) source crud.sql
+Create the database crud and member table
+mysql -uroot -ppassword           (your root password ) source crud.sql
-(note the repository crud.sql file)
+(note the repository crud.sql file).
-OR
+OR.
-mysql -uroot -ppassword crud < crud.sql
+mysql -uroot -ppassword crud < crud.sql.

 Substitue the repository App.js into your App.js

 to start React,
-from the client directory :  npx create-react-app
+from the client directory :  npm start

-from the server directory: npm run devStart
+from the server directory: npm run devStart.

-(look at package.json , npm run devSart is equivalent to nodemon index.js)
+(look at package.json , npm run devSart is equivalent to nodemon index.js).